aeriaframework/docs/aeria-ui/components/aeria-picture.md

 ## Introduction

-This component provides a basic wrapper for displaying images.
+This component provides a basic wrapper with basic styling and utilities for displaying images.

 ## Example